 From an economic point of view, therefore, there are virtually no arguments against direct democracy.
 Rather is it the case that a form of politics based on the principle of consensus, in which citizens have a direct influence on the making of decisions on substantive issues, produces much more pragmatic results than the kind of knee-jerk response common in purely parliamentary democracies, where the response is often excessive and has to be undone later at great cost.
+It remains to critically monitor the growing role of money in electoral campaigns, including direct democracy processes such as those in Switzerland.

-- F12 Popular initiatives, accepted by people and cantons - F21 The main issues of initiatives and referendums at the federal level and in the cantons - F27 The economic effects of the use of direct democracy - S2 Direct-democratic procedures and plebiscites in the constitutions of 32 European states - S3 Glossary of direct-democracy terms
+- F12 Popular initiatives, accepted by people and cantons - F21 The main issues of initiatives and referendums at the federal level and in the cantons - $F27\,$ The economic effects of the use of direct democracy - S World Survey: The Global Participation Challenge - G Glossary of direct-democracy terms